-- 18.1 The Commission shall satisfy itself as to the accuracy of the information supplied by cooperating interested parties. - 18.2 The Commission may conduct such verifications at the SACU producers and at cooperating importers, exporters and foreign producers as it may deem necessary.

-18.3 In the event that an importer, exporter or foreign producer refuses to receive a verification visit by the Commission, refuses the Commission access to relevant information or acts so as to significantly impede the investigation, the Commission may disregard the information submitted by that party.

-18.4 Where a party -
+- 18.1 The Commission shall satisfy itself as to the accuracy of the information supplied by cooperating interested parties. - 18.2 The Commission may conduct such verifications at the SACU producers and at cooperating importers, exporters, foreign producers and foreign governments as it may deem necessary. - 18.3 In the event that an importer, exporter, foreign producer or foreign government refuses to receive a verification visit by the Commission, refuses the Commission access to relevant information or acts so as to significantly impede the investigation, the Commission may disregard the information submitted by that party. - 18.4 Where a party - - (a) fails to supply relevant substantiating evidence required by investigating officers during a verification; - (b) fails to explain any calculations contained in its submissions; or - (c) otherwise fails to cooperate during the investigation process;

-- (a) fails to supply relevant substantiating evidence required by investigating officers during a verification; - (b) fails to explain any calculations contained in its submissions; or - (c) otherwise fails to cooperate during the investigation process; the Commission may terminate the verification proceedings and the Commission may disregard any or all information submitted by the party in question.
-The Commission may nevertheless consider information that was - 18.5 The Commission shall inform the government of the country concerned of the dates of the intended verification visit and shall conduct the verification on those dates unless that government objects to the verification. - 18.6 Where the government of the country concerned objects to the Commission's verification the Commission may make a preliminary or final decision based on the facts available, and may exclude any information submitted by any party in that country.
+the Commission may terminate the verification proceedings and the Commission may disregard any or all information submitted by the party in question.
+The Commission may nevertheless consider information that was properly submitted and verified.

+- 18.5 The Commission shall inform the government of the country concerned of the dates of the intended verification visit and shall conduct the verification on those dates unless that government objects to the verification. - 18.6 Where the government of the country concerned objects to the Commission's verification the Commission may make a preliminary or final decision based on the facts available, and may exclude any information submitted by any party in that country.